XVARY Composite Score

 -

-hub group stock price has picked up the pace since our mid-november review.
+Hub group stock price has picked up the pace since our mid-november review.

 -

-although the company has struggled operationally of late — earnings in the fourth quarter were likely in line with the previous year’s quarter (down a penny)—hubg equity’s market value has spiked 40% over the past three months.recent rail consolidation (union pacific and norfolk southern) will likely create considerable growth opportunities. management identified potential to capture 2.5 million incremental intermodal loads in watershed markets, reduce transit times, improve asset utilization, and unlock pricing power in shorter-haul lanes previously dominated by trucking.
+recent rail consolidation (union pacific and norfolk southern) will likely create considerable growth opportunities. management identified potential to capture 2.5 million incremental intermodal loads in watershed markets, reduce transit times, improve asset utilization, and unlock pricing power in shorter-haul lanes previously dominated by trucking.

 -

-hub’s exclusive partnership with both railroads positions it as the primary beneficiary.concurrent regulatory enforcement removing capacity through cdl (commercial driver’s license) and english proficiency requirements supports broader freight cycle recovery. what’s more, the recently announced plan to acquire marten transport should complement these efforts.
+concurrent regulatory enforcement removing capacity through cdl (commercial driver’s license) and english proficiency requirements supports broader freight cycle recovery. what’s more, the recently announced plan to acquire marten transport should complement these efforts.

 -

-these factors augur well for the trucker’s operational improvement prospects in 2026.
+These factors augur well for the trucker’s operational improvement prospects in 2026.

 -

-we expect performance to be strong this year.contract pricing should improve during spring bid season as regulatory enforcement removes competing capacity from the market.
+contract pricing should improve during spring bid season as regulatory enforcement removes competing capacity from the market.

 source: company earnings report, 2026